Jakub6245/Shop/README.md

-## Shop Application using FakeStore API
+# Shop Application using FakeStore API

+## Project overview
+This is a shopping application which allows users:
+1.search product by his name or category
+2.adding product to cart
+3.opening modal window with choosen product
+4.deleting product from cart or changing his quantity 5.logging to the website

 ## API Integration
 This shop application integrates with the FakeStore API to fetch product data.
 The API provides realistic product information, including images, descriptions, and prices, allowing users to experience a fully functional shop environment.